Labs64/labs64.io-docs/payment-gateway/readme.md

   * Stripe (latest API) - https://docs.stripe.com/api
   * PayPal (latest API) - https://developer.paypal.com/api/rest/
   * None (NoOp for testing)
-* One-time and Recurring payment can be demoed with all integrated PSPs using sandbox accounts.
+* One-time payments can be demoed with all integrated PSPs using sandbox accounts (personal developer accounts).
+Recurring payment execution is out of scope for this task.
 * **Async Messaging:** RabbitMQ producer is implemented for `payment.finalized` events with transaction payload.
 * **Distributed Environments / Kubernetes safety:**
   * All functionality can run reliably on Kubernetes